April 3, 2025

 The Magic of Cookies with Google Tag Manager

-Cookies are handy for marketers too.
+Cookies are handy for marketers, too.
 They retain information that helps better understand users’ browsing behavior, which can then be used to improve your marketing efforts.

 By default, Google Analytics and other analytics tools use cookies to track a user’s behavior on your website.
-Unfortunately, I still see many marketers (working with GTM) suffering over being unable to fire Tags for returning visitors or after 4 page views, etc.
+Unfortunately, I still see many marketers (working with GTM) suffering from being unable to fire Tags for returning visitors or after 4 page views, etc.

 But this shouldn’t be a problem since you can easily use tag managers to set and retrieve data from cookies.
 In this blog post, I’ll show you how to efficiently utilize cookies with Google Tag Manager and take your web tracking to the next level.